The Railway Carriage

 Dining area with table and seating for two.
 Wood burning stove.
 Window seat.

-Small kitchen with electric oven, induction hob, integrated microwave, fridge, Nespresso Bianco Leggero coffee machine (specific pod type).
+Small kitchen with electric oven, induction hob, integrated microwave, fridge, Nespresso Bianco Leggero coffee machine (specific pod type), small dishwasher.
+A washing machine and a compact mini freezer are located in an external outhouse.

 Seating area with two-seater sofa and doors leading directly out to the decking area offering wonderful panoramic views.